SauceCat/RAGS/evaluation/notes/generation/ROUGE.md

 - ROUGE-S: Skip-bigram based co-occurrence statistics.
 Skip-bigram is any pair of words in their sentence order.
 - ROUGE-SU: Skip-bigram plus unigram-based co-occurrence statistics.

-## Limitations
-ROUGE shares BLEU's limitation of focusing on exact token matching, rather than evaluating overall semantic accuracy or meaning preservation.

 ## Calculation
-Let's go through the steps to calculate ROUGE-L with a concrete example.
+Let's go through the steps to calculate **ROUGE-L** with a concrete example.

 ### Step 1: Tokenize the Sentences
 First, break down the sentences into individual words (tokens).